Blog Resources

 Help Prevent Chronic Disease: Edible medicinal plants – including herbs, spices and a range of fruit and vegetables, contain vital phytochemicals that help reduce the risk of heart disease, diabetes and cognitive decline, and that are immune supporting, anticancer, antibiotic, antiviral and antifungal.

-Provide Safer Treatments: When used correctly – the correct plant medicine and at the correct therapeutic level, plant medicine can effectively treat a range of common conditions, often with fewer side effects (such as addiction risk) compared to pharmaceuticals.
+Provide Safer Treatments: When used correctly – the correct plant medicine and at the correct therapeutic level for the condtion, plant medicine can effectively treat a range of common conditions, often with fewer adverse effects (such as addiction risk) compared to single agent pharmaceuticals for the same condition.

 Responsible Use is Essential